ceciliamvrie/LifetimeCapsule/CONTRIBUTING.md

   *  Add a tutorial capsule for new users
   *  Add calendar to bury modal
   *  Add the ability to send capsules to other users
-  *  Add the ability to send capsules to non-users, including some kind of unique access token to securely access capsules
+  *  Add the ability to send capsules to non-users, including some kind of unique access token to securely access capsules via email or some other means.
+  *  Add the ability to videa/audio/image/word files to a capsule.
+Also the ability to access the webcam, microphone, and camera on your local device to be able to record audio or video messages or take a picture to then add directly to the capsule.